 There’s a few remaining boxes for sale; and one bookstand.
 I have started some new boxes that I hope to have by the end of October.
 Meanwhile, here’s several, the first three are still available, Below them are boxes that have sold since I last updated this page ages ago.
 Click the pictures to enlarge.
 Prices include shipping in US.

 All boxes are oak, most have pine lids & bottoms, unless noted.
 Hinges are either wooden pintle-types that I use, or sometimes iron gimmals (snipe-bill hinges) made by my blacksmith friends.

 I always carve the sides of the box, in addition to the front.
 Most period boxes I know are only carved on the front, but sometimes I see them done this way.
-I just like to cave the stuff, so always add the decoration to the sides.
+I just like to carve the stuff, so always add the decoration to the sides.

 This first one is a small-ish box, pegged & glued at the corners.
 Wooden hinges, pine top & bottom.
 Red paint in the background of the front carving.

 H: 5 1/2″ W: 15 3/4″ D: 8 1/4″

 This is a pretty large box, maybe the biggest of this batch.
 Size is usually driven by the oak boards I am able to rive from a given log…This time they came out pretty wide, about 7 1/2″ high.